naturalis/BGE_data_processing_skimming/README.md

 ## MultiQC
 Backup the MultiQC report (html/zip) to [Google Drive](https://drive.google.com/drive/u/0/folders/17MvTBKfd92oqNXTxKr-5WwJUwwDGFyPE)

+## Split by plate
+After sequencing, all fastq files will end up in a single output folder, while both BGE and lab workflows are plate-oriented.
+There are some advantages to splitting the data per plate, like: efficiency (data can processed in parallel), robustness (errors don't affect other plates), transfer speed (faster to and from S3 shared storage) and traceability (detection of plate swaps).

+## Data issues (non-BGE, non-sequential, missing negative controls)
+This workflow used to expect the input data are BGE plates, consisting of 95 samples in sequential order and a negative control (containing the platenumber).
+Early on in the project it was decided to use BOLD IDs as sample names, instead of a string that reflected platenumber and well position.
+[BGE_range_extract.sh](scripts/BGE_range_extract.sh) uses the platenumber from the name of negative control (which is expected to be the 96th sample, corresponding to well H12) and assumes that the 95 samples that came before all belong to the same plate.
+Obviously this fails if the plate isn't full or the negative control is missing, named differently (ie. not -NC-) or isn't the 96th sample (ie. not H12).
+If sample names aren't sequential it quickly becomes laborious/impossible to use brace expansion to define [sample ranges](#sample-range).

 ## Reminder to UPDATE this repository
 <pre><code>generate_run2spit.sh sampleform.csv
   # rename output to include number, e.g. run2split_019.sh